Do I have to disclose my past HPV diagnosis?

 You’ve posed an interesting and complicated question.
-While you’re right that an HPV (human papilloma virus) infection may become undetectable or clear on its own, it’s hard to know for sure if it’s truly “gone.”
+While you’re right that an HPV (human papillomavirus) infection may become undetectable or even clear up on its own, it’s hard to know for sure if it’s truly “gone.”
 Using a condom during casual sex can definitely reduce the risk of passing HPV to your partner(s), but it’s not guaranteed.
-For this reason, honesty is always important in any type of sexual relationship.
+For this reason, honesty is always key in any type of sexual relationship.

 Honest communication is crucial to relationships, even casual ones, and talking about HPV could reduce the stigma surrounding this extremely common sexually transmitted infection (STI).
 Along the same lines, opening up a discussion about your sexual health history may prompt your partner to do the same.
-Talking with your partner(s) could also be a learning opportunity — for example, maybe s/he doesn’t know about the vaccines Gardasil and Cervarix, which can protect both men and women against several HPV strains.
-Also, having an open conversation might end up being a stress reliever for your partner(s) – nearly all sexually active adults have had at least one type of HPV at some point in their lives.
+Talking with your partner(s) could also be a learning opportunity — for example, maybe they don’t know about the recommended vaccines, which can protect against several HPV strains.
+Also, having an open conversation might end up being a stress reliever for your partner(s) — many sexually active adults have had at least one type of HPV at some point in their lives.

 As you consider initiating this conversation, some steps you may consider to help prepare include: